Sophia Kleinherne

 Sophia Kleinherne (born 12 April 2000) is a German professional footballer who plays as a defender for Frauen-Bundesliga club VfL Wolfsburg and the Germany national team.
+She has previously played for Eintracht Frankfurt.
 In January 2020, Kleinherne was named by UEFA as one of the ten most promising young players in Europe.

 Club career

+Early career

 Kleinherne first played for SG Telgte and BSV Ostbevern before moving to the youth department of FSV Gütersloh in 2009.
 There she competed with the B-Juniors in the Bundesliga West/Southwest and reached the finals of the German Championship with her team in both 2015 and 2016.
-In 2015 she won the U18 national cup held in Duisburg with the Westphalia selection.
+In 2015, she won the U18 national cup held in Duisburg with the Westphalia selection.
 In the 2016/17 season, she also made her first two appearances for the FSV team in the 2nd Bundesliga Northand scored a goal.

+Eintracht Frankfurt

 For the 2017/18 season, she moved from Gütersloh to 1.
 FFC Frankfurt II in the 2nd Bundesliga South, but was promoted to the squad of the Bundesliga team during the winter break.
 After this change of club and association, Kleinherne won the U18 national cup again in 2017, this time with the U18 Hessen selection.
-She made her debut in the Bundesliga on 11 February 2018 (matchday 10), when she played the full game time in the 0-1 home defeat against SGS Essen.
+She made her debut in the Bundesliga on 11 February 2018 (matchday 10), when she played the full game time in the 0–1 home defeat against SGS Essen.
 In July 2020, 1.
 FFC Frankfurt was integrated into Eintracht Frankfurt, thus forming the club's women's football department.

-On 29 October 2022 Kleinherne scored her first Bundesliga goal in her 100th Bundesliga game against TSG 1899 Hoffenheim.

 In December 2021, Kleinherne extended her contract with Eintracht Frankfurt through June 2024.
+On 29 October 2022, Kleinherne scored her first Bundesliga goal in her 100th Bundesliga game, against TSG 1899 Hoffenheim.

+After the 2024–25 Bundesliga season, Kleinherne was considered as one of the league's top five central defenders by online magazine 90min, being praised particularly for her accurate passing.

+VfL Wolfsburg

 Using an exit clause in her contract, Kleinherne terminated her contract with Eintracht Frankfurt early in June 2025 and moved to VfL Wolfsburg.
+She missed the first few months of the season due to a thigh injury sustained at the UEFA Euro 2025, before making her first-team debut in a 6–1 win over 1.
+FC Nürnberg.